Psiphon-Inc/psiphon-automation/EmailResponder/FeedbackDecryptor/README.md

 #### Android

 + output from uname -a or something that shows information about the kernel version and build

+## How it works

+There are 4 services:
+* `s3decryptor`: Reads encrypted feedback packages from S3, parses and processes them, and stores the data in mongodb.
+* `autoresponder`: Reads mongodb to check for new feedback where the user should be send an email response.
+* `mailsender`: Reads mongodb to check for new feedback that should be formatted and emailed to the Psiphon team.
+* `statschecker`: Utility service that periodically sends feedback stats in an email to the Psiphon team.
+* `maildecryptor`: Defunct.
+Feedback used to also come via email attachments, but this method is no longer used.

 ## Setup